rampantdev/100-days-of-code/log.md

 #Python
 Spent time re-learning about assetions and practiign with the logging module.
 Also covered some ground on exceptions

+### Day 18: May 12, 2017 - resizing images
+#Python
+Worked  with PIL for the first time.
+Very cool library, did some resizing and pasting, and learned how to batch watermark images.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)